arnav1997/ems/README.md

 # ems
-Employee Management System full-stack application using Spring Boot and ReactJS.
+Full-stack application for Employee Management System (EMS) using Spring Boot and ReactJS.